 “Just hate the idea of anyone googling my real name and getting any interviews I’ve done.
 Especially as I’m looking for a job at the moment,” said Xiao Zhong, vocalist/drummer and one half of Pairs, Shanghai based noise-rock duo, about his refusal to use his real name for any press interview from now on.
-Talk about anonymity, the fact that he’s actually Australian is feels as obscure as his female guitarist that goes with only a single alphabet (“F”) for her name.
-Formed around two years ago, this duo are known for their louder than bomb music, raw castatrophe and nonchalant attitude.
-After three albums (Pairs, Summer Sweat, Grandparent), last year they releasing their latest album called If This Cockroach Doesn’t Die, I Will, which recorded in some bomb shelter, and playing for gigs around Asia, including Indonesia few weeks ago.
+Talk about anonymity, the fact that he’s actually Australian feels as obscure as his female guitarist that goes with only a single alphabet (“F”) for her name.
+Formed around two years ago, this duo are known for their louder than bomb music, raw catastrophe and nonchalant attitude.
+After three albums (Pairs, Summer Sweat, Grandparent), they’re release their latest album called If This Cockroach Doesn’t Die, I Will, last year which recorded in some bomb shelter, and playing for gigs around Asia, including Indonesia few weeks ago.
 Unfortunately, I didn’t saw their gigs due some holiday sickness, so I catching up with them via email.
 Here it is!

 Hello, how are you?
 Would you mind to introduce yourself?

 Hey hey.
 I’m doing pretty well actually.
 Today wasn’t as cold as yesterday and my body is getting used to Winter again.
 I’m Xiao Zhong and I play drums in Pairs.
 F is the guitar player but last I heard, she was in a brewery somewhere in America.

 So F isn’t in Shanghai right now?
 Is it her decision to goes with